The Degree of the Tangent and Secant Variety to a Projective Surface: Abstract

 \section{Abstract}

-In this paper we present a way of computing the degree of the secant and tangent variety of the generic projective $K3$ surface, under the assumption that the divisor giving the embedding in the projective space is $2$-very ample.
-This method exploit a deep link between these varieties and the Hilbert scheme $0$-dimensional subschemes of length $2$ of the surface, as well as the the structure of irreducible holomorphic symplectic manifold on this last.
+In this paper we present a way of computing the degree of the secant (resp., tangent) variety of a smooth projective surface, under the assumption that the divisor giving the embedding in the projective space is $3$-very ample.
+This method exploits the link between these varieties and the Hilbert scheme $0$-dimensional subschemes of length $2$ of the surface.

 \subjclass[2010]{Primary 14J28, 14N15.}